Victor Tinambunan

 Victor Tinambunan (born 18 November 1964) is an Indonesian Protestant priest and the current Ephorus (leader) of the Batak Christian Protestant Church (HKBP).

 Early life and education

 Victor Tinambunan was born on 18 November 1964 in Siringoringo, Parlilitan, Humbang Hasundutan, North Sumatra, into a Batak Christian family, the son of a church elder and civil servant and one of eight children.

 He received his early education at the public primary school in Siringoringo and later attended the public junior high school in Parlilitan.
 He continued his studies at the HKBP private high school in Tarutung.
-In 1984 entered Pematangsiantar Theological School, where he earned a Bachelor of Theology in 1989.
+In 1984, he entered Pematangsiantar Theological School, where he earned a Bachelor of Theology in 1989.

 Tinambunan later completed a Master of Theology at Duta Wacana Christian University in Yogyakarta (1994–1996), a Master of Sacred Theology at Lutheran Theological Seminary at Philadelphia (1996–1998), and a Doctor of Theology at Trinity Theological College, Singapore (2006–2010).